shaloo/desc/docs/source/docs/workflows.rst

 #.
 Use the booking details to check for reservation availability.

 #.
-To reserve for 24 guests or less, then hold the reservation.
+To reserve for 23 guests or less, then hold the reservation.

    - If the reservation includes a course then request hold via Puttshack Reservation APIs.
-If reservation is confirmed then store details in cloud information store or cloud database and proceed with the :ref:`Payment Workflow<ref_wf_payment>`.
+If reservation is confirmed then store details in :ref:`cloud database<ref_gsg_cloud_database>` and proceed with the :ref:`Payment Workflow<ref_wf_payment>`.
 If reservation is not confirmed, check whether restaurant reservation was successful, if not cancel the reservation and return 422 course error.

-   - If the reservation includes a restaurant, then request a hold via OpenTable APIs.
-If reservation via OpenTable is confirmed then store details in cloud information store or cloud database and proceed with the :ref:`Payment Workflow<ref_wf_payment>`.
+   - If the reservation includes a restaurant, then request a hold via `Reservation APIs (TBD)<ref_tpa_opentable>`.
+If reservation is confirmed then store details in cloud database and proceed with the :ref:`Payment Workflow<ref_wf_payment>`.
 If reservation is not successful then cancel restaurant reservation and return 422 error.

 #.
-To reserve for 25 guest or more, use Tripleseat APIs to store request details in Tripleseat and also update in cloud information store of cloud database.
+To reserve for 24 guest or more, use Tripleseat APIs to store request details in Tripleseat and also update in cloud database.
 Return 200 success message and also share request details with Puttshack Sales Manager.

 ------------------------
 Booking: Error Handling